mhmahdi97/career-zone-react-project/README.md

 # Getting Started with Create React App

 The best features of this projects are:
- -You can apply jobs
+ *You can apply jobs
- -You can filter applied jobs
+ *You can filter applied jobs
- -You can see jobs by category
+ *You can see jobs by category

 Live Site Linke [https://career-zone-mhmahdi97.netlify.app/].